Professor Jonathan Ives

 Jon has published on a wide range of topics including ethics and fatherhood, research ethics, technology and innovation, end of life ethics, and clinical ethics, and he is lead editor of 'Empirical Bioethics: Theoretical and Practical Perspectives' (Cambridge University Press) and of the newly comissioned Routledge Handbook of Empirical Bioethics.

-Jon is Chair of the BNSSG Risk and Ethics Advisary Forum, and is a member of the NICE Highly Specialised Technologies Evaluation Committee.
+Jon is Chair of the BNSSG Risk and Ethics Advisary Forum, Deputy Chair of the South West Secure Data Environment Data Access Committee, and a member of the NICE Highly Specialised Technologies Evaluation Committee.
 He sits on the Wellcome Trust Discovery Award Career Development panel, and is a member of Belgium's FWO Med8 funding panel.
 He has previously sat on the RCGP Medical Ethics Committee, and chaired the IME Grants and Awards Committee as a Trustee.

 Projects and supervisions